Loading...

 f) draw up an annual report on the activities carried out.

 In addition to the annual meeting at the General Assembly of the Phoenicians’ Route, the members of the Scientific Committee are asked to give their opinion on the candidacies of new members and on the consistency of the activities carried out during the year compared to the objectives established by the General Assembly.
+Moreover, the Scientific Committee is required to make contributions through specific research, often subject of both academic publications and international scientific dissemination at events, conferences, seminars, forums, through practical means such as educational activities and in contexts in which members of the Committee operate individually and in specific activities of the Cultural Route.

+The work of the Scientific Committee is sometimes supported and supported by the Technical Steering Committee.
 Each National Network will be able to create a Scientific Committee of the Network with different competencies and research areas, for example:

 • Archaeology and history